 Lorraine Davis echoed appreciation for Rocky Mountain Power’s presentation and for the company acknowledging that communication needed improvement, especially with smaller property owners.
 She stated that people needed to feel heard, particularly when projects affected lifelong dreams and property.
 She also praised residents for their advocacy, research, and community engagement.
 She stated that she was not completely opposed to a standards-based process, but believed the conditional use process still provided a stronger check and balance.
 She agreed that Utah County did not need to follow other counties simply because they had taken a different approach, and she expressed concern about preserving Utah County’s character rather than allowing it to become urban sprawl.

-Robert McMullin stated that he was confused and would hold his comments.
+Robert McMullin stated that he would hold his comments.

 Sullivan Love stated that his comments were similar to those already made.
 He said the commission had learned a lot from residents and citizens when the original matter came forward as a conditional use application, and he did not know that he favored removing this type of item from the conditional use permit process.